hamzehNsirat/Localized/GradProj_2/Src/Database/ImplementationStrategyDB.md

     23. Analytics
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     24. Penalty
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     25. Compliant
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     26. User Review
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     27. Review
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     28. Quotation
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     29. Order
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     30. Purchase
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET

     31. Purchase Transaction
         - STATUS: DONE,
-        - ADJUSTMENTS: NOT YET,
+        - ADJUSTMENTS: DONE,
         - CRUD-STATUS: NOT YET,
         - COMPLEX-STATUS: NOT YET,
         - REVIEWED: NOT YET